openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public var bearerPrivateIdentifier: String
 ```

 **Description:** Network identifier.
-The identifier for Wi-Fi networks is "wifi"; for cellular networks, it is "slot0" (corresponding to SIM card 1).
+The identifier for Wi-Fi networks is "wifi", and for cellular networks is "slot0" (corresponding to SIM card 1).

 **Type:** String